#4 The Perfection Ideal & Psychic Homeostasis

 C.G.
 Jung’s Ideal of Personality

 At some point during their academic careers, all licensed and certified mental health professionals studied personality development.
 It is the bedrock of all psychological theory, research, clinical analysis and therapeutic practice.
-Freud and Jung probably carry the brunt of classical and socially fashionable concepts of personality theory while the contributions of Maslow, Sullivan and Rogers among several others certainly extend credence to the fact that personality is indeed something very dynamic.
+Freud and Jung probably carry the brunt of classical and socially fashionable concepts of personality theory while the contributions of Maslow, Sullivan and Rogers among several others certainly extend credence to the fact that personality is indeed something very real and very dynamic.

 Clearly at variance with others of his time, Jung distinguished personality to be more than unconscious libidinal emanations egoistically interlaced into personal thoughts and behavioral patterns.
 His concept was both a radical extension of and departure from classical developmental theses

-Jung surmised human nature to be an inherent energy force, one that necessarily directs and/or organizes psychological events to be life-affirming throughout the life process.
-This is, first and foremost, the universal function of dharma.
+Jung surmised human nature to be an inherent energy force, one that necessarily directs and/or organizes molecular psychological events to be life-affirming throughout the life process.
+In his own way, Jung describes the eternal and boundless function of dharma.
+Throughout his extensive writings about personality development he believed the thermal events within the psyche to be an energy coalescence that immediately permeated into the dimensions of the mind.

-As effortless as it may seem, we all intentionally defy the force of gravity when we choose to get up from a sitting position.
-In similar fashion, individuals can just as easily defy the thermal impulse of dharma with cognitive decisions and ensuing actions.
+Without thinking, we all intentionally defy the force of gravity when we choose to get up from a sitting position.
+In similar fashion, individuals can just as easily defy the thermal impulse of dharma with the ego’s cognitive decisions and ensuing behavioral actions.
+A maturing ego can always find a convenient rationale to mitigate and/or repress doing the right thing.

-Possibly as the result of active cognition, intuition, or some compelling limbic response, or maybe some uniquely individual and stylized combination of all these, an action -- any action -- still remains a personal choice and one that will affect the degree of entropy within the psyche.
+The human faculty of choice is the binary ground floor for all decision merchandise: yes or no; go here, go there; do this or do that, and all of these internal gymnastics will always occur whether or not we are cognizant to account for the role of one’s ideal personality and the thermal influence of dharma.
+Possibly as the result of meditation, active cognition, intuition, or some compelling limbic response, or maybe some uniquely individual and stylized combination of all these, an action -- any action -- still remains a personal choice and one that will affect the degree of entropy within the psyche.

-In small affairs, like doggedly clinging to the veracity of some insignificant factoid known to be untrue, the actual change in entropy may be minimal and have negligible effect upon day-to-day psychological activities.
+In small affairs, like argumentatively clinging to the veracity of some insignificant factoid known to be untrue, the actual change in psychic entropy may be minimal and have negligible effect upon day-to-day psychological activities.
 However, persistent and prolonged repressive behavior, whether cognitively charged or not, and especially actions involving others, may increase psychic entropy to clinically alarming and potentially dysfunctional levels.

 Psychic Homeostasis

 The ceaseless thermal interplay of dharma and entropy set the conditions for individual psychic homeostasis.
-In the broadest sense, this is both Aurobindo and Jung’s psychic systems’ of energy equilibrium now defined by flexible, personally resolved safeguards.
+In the broadest sense, this is both Aurobindo and Jung’s psychic systems of energy equilibrium now defined by flexible, personally resolved safeguards.

 This newly evolved awareness-in-consciousness is derived and unlocked from the initial DNA at conception.
 It is a time-release event, the psyche’s equivalent to what we see physically in adolescents with the onset of puberty.
-And henceforth, this awareness now acts as an ever-available, autonomous, introspective register of personal evaluation and history.
+And henceforth, this awareness now acts as an ever-available, autonomous, all-encompassing register of personal evaluation and history.

 Avenues of self discovery intended to explore and extend the limitations of waking-state awareness run in all directions.
 Some folks choose an inward path of meditative austerity while others may seek some external oracular divination.
 Then there are those who choose creative fantasy and vicariously identify with ethereal characters in books and movies, while still others seek penance and absolution.
 And there are mental health professionals aplenty who help individuals unwind self-inflicted webs of personal entanglements so they may gain a deeper, more affirmative grasp of who they are and how best to navigate the ongoing events in their daily lives.